List of Mad Men characters: Jimmy and Bobbie Barrett

 Bobbie Barrett (Melinda McGraw) is the wife and manager of comedian Jimmy Barrett (born Jimmy Bernstein) (Patrick Fischler), an insult comic (reminiscent of Don Rickles) whom the firm uses in their advertisements for Utz Potato Chips.
 After Jimmy insults the wife of Utz's owner about her weight, Don has to intercede and ends up meeting Bobbie, who shrugs off her husband's behavior.
 After that meeting, Bobbie seduces Don, though he initially resists as he wants to remain faithful to his marriage vows, despite his previous infidelities.
 When Bobbie later (in a ladies' lounge at Lutèce, where they and the Schillings are meeting for the apology) tries to get Don to pay more for the apology as her husband's pay-or-play contract does not require it, Don grabs her hair with one hand and puts the other up her skirt, then threatens to ruin Jimmy if he does not apologize, and with no financial bonus.
 Bobbie appears to enjoy the dominating treatment, and quickly signals her husband to apologize.
 Later, she comes to Don with a TV pitch called "Grin and Barrett", a Candid Camera-type show, featuring her husband using his insult comic skills as the host.
 Don helps her arrange things, and they continue to see each other on the side, until the two are in a car accident that requires a cover story.

-The two resume their affair after a brief hiatus following the accident, but Don breaks it off completely and abruptly, when Bobbie reveals to him that she and other women with whom Don has had affairs have been discussing his prowess as a lover.
+The two resume their affair after a hiatus following the accident, but Don breaks it off completely and abruptly, when Bobbie reveals to him that she and other women with whom Don has had affairs have been discussing his prowess as a lover.
 Upset to learn that he has a "reputation" and annoyed at his inability to control Bobbie, Don leaves her during the middle of a sexual encounter, while she is tied up.
 Later, during a party where Don, Jimmy, and their spouses are in attendance, Jimmy reveals to Betty that Don and Bobbie have had an affair, and Jimmy also confronts Don and gloats about the trouble he has just unleashed for Don.
-Betty is humiliated by the revelation; though Betty may have suspected affairs in the past, Don's affair with Bobbie appears to be the only one Betty has actually been confronted about, leading to a period of separation for her and Don.
-Don later encounters Jimmy in an underground casino and delivers a solid punch to Jimmy's face, knocking him off his feet, which Jimmy later disparages as "nothing".
+Betty is humiliated by the revelation; though she may have suspected affairs, Don's affair with Bobbie appears to be the only one Betty has been told about, leading to a period of separation for her and Don.
+Don later encounters Jimmy in an underground casino and punches Jimmy in the face, knocking him off his feet, which Jimmy later disparages as "nothing".